 The epitome of a British party, what better way to mark the occasion than with a traditional afternoon tea.
 Set out your best dinnerware and tuck into sandwiches cut into dainty rectangles, fresh scones with jam and cream and of course, a cup of tea!

-Bring the party to your living room
+Bring the party to your garden, street or living room

-Bring out the bunting and flags and get your living room ready to commemorate the day.
+Bring out the bunting and flags and get your garden, street or living room ready to commemorate the day.
 If you don’t have any bunting, it’s really simple to make.
 You can cut triangles of old fabric and sew them together to make wonderfully quirky and colourful decorations, or if you don’t have any fabric, you can always make card or paper bunting using old magazines.

 As well as adding a little extra colour to your decoration, creating a 1940s playlist can really help set the scene.
 Spend a little time collating your favourite tracks, or simply play a ready-made playlist from your favourite streaming site to get started.
 Look out for classic 1940s artists such as Glenn Miller, Benny Goodman, The Andrews Sisters and Doris Day.

 Now that your house is ready, it’s time to don your favourite 40s getup for the day.
 Whether it’s penny loafers, fishtail trousers and a fedora, or a swing dress frock, victory rolls and red lippy, have fun dressing up and recreating that 40s style.